microsoft/covid-vaccine-bot/policies.md

  * Sickle cell disease
  * Smoking
  * Type 2 diabetes mellitus
-* Are you a transportation worker?
+* Do you work or live in a congregate setting?
-	* Public transit, including bus, taxi, ride-share (see [here](https://www.health.nd.gov/covidvaccinelocator))
+	* i.e., corrections, group homes, treatment centers, homeless shelters, etc.
-* Do you live in a congregate setting (e.g. homeless shelter, group home, correctional facility, behavioral health institution, etc...)?
+* Are you age 65+?

 # Northern Mariana Islands